Art & Science Fund Grants

 Guidelines & Instructions for General Operating Support Grants

 Section I – Introduction

-Flagstaff Arts Council is dedicated to providing opportunities in the arts, culture and sciences.
-The Arts Council serves as the granting agency for City of Flagstaff funds including the Bed, Board, and Beverage tax funds allocated to support local arts, science, and cultural organizations and their projects.
+Flagstaff Arts Council is dedicated to providing opportunities in the arts, sciences and culture.
+Arts Council serves as the granting agency for City of Flagstaff funds including the Bed, Board, and Beverage tax funds allocated to support local arts, science, and cultural organizations and their projects.

-Arts Council invites Flagstaff-area art, culture, and/or science non-profit organizations to submit proposals for strategic planning, Board/staff training, and professional development opportunities between July 1, 2018, and June 30, 2019, through the Art & Science Fund grant program.
+Arts Council invites non-profit organizations to submit proposals for arts, science, and cultural activities taking place in the immediate Flagstaff area between July 1, 2019, and June 30, 2020, through the Art & Science Fund grant program.

-This grant opportunity is ONLY for non-profit organizations whose mission statement clearly defines them as arts, cultural and/or science-based institutions.
-Applicants must be IRS-approved 501(c) 3 non-profit organizations registered with the State of Arizona that provide a direct public benefit to the community of Flagstaff, as stated in the applicant’s mission statement.
-Applicants for Professional Development grants must also apply and be eligible for General Operating Support (GOS) grant funding or Alternate Year grant funding in the current grant period.
+This document is for General Operating Support (GOS) Grants.
+ONLY organizations whose mission statement clearly defines them as arts, cultural and/or science-based institutions are eligible to apply for this funding.
+GOS applicants must be IRS-approved 501(c) 3 non-profit organizations registered with the State of Arizona that provide a direct public benefit to the community of Flagstaff, as stated in the applicant’s mission statement.
+All GOS applicant organizations must have a managing board that meets regularly, whose members serve without compensation and are representative of the community they serve.

 - Your organization has a majority of its activities outside of the scope of arts, cultural or science based programming, and/or,